-A plastic-free home can still be a meticulously organized one, even without individually-labelled plastic totes and plastic bins.
-(Bonus!
-Avoiding those trendy, plastic-filled home organization stores will save you money, too!)
-Use jars in the pantry, natural wicker or rattan baskets instead of plastic bins in the hall closet and the playroom, and cardboard file boxes for storage.
+A plastic-free home can still be a meticulously organized one, even without individually-labelled plastic totes and bins.
+As a bonus, avoiding those trendy, plastic-filled home organization stores will save you money, too.
+Use glass jars in the pantry, natural wicker or rattan baskets instead of plastic bins in the closet and playroom, and cardboard file boxes for storage.

-Making your own cleaning products means you can avoid buying and throwing out so many plastic bottles of cleaning solutions.
-Just keep a few of your old bottles to for your natural, home-made cleaners.
+Making your own natural cleaning products means you can avoid buying and throwing out so many plastic bottles of cleaning solutions.
+Just keep a few of your old bottles for your homemade cleaners.
 Use natural-bristle brooms and brushes and washable cloths instead of plastic brooms and scrubbers.

 5. Take It Slowly

-There are so many ways to go plastic-free and so many tiny things in your power to change that it’s hard for me to stop this list!
-Reusable zippered pouches instead of ziptop plastic bags, reusable beeswax wrap instead of plastic wrap, even toothbrushes made from bamboo!
+There are so many ways to go plastic-free and so many tiny things in your power to change that it’s hard for me to stop this list.
+For example, reusable zippered pouches instead of zip-top plastic bags, reusable beeswax wrap instead of plastic wrap, even toothbrushes made from bamboo.

-Once you get going, it can be really exciting to discover all of the innovative, eco-friendly, and aesthetically pleasing plastic-free alternatives out there.
-But be careful not to let your excitement drive you to a spending frenzy!
-Take it slowly, only purchase what you need, and take one step at a time.
+Once you get going, it can be really exciting to discover all of the innovative and aesthetically pleasing plastic-free alternatives available.
+But be careful not to let your excitement drive you to a spending frenzy.
+Take it slowly and purchase only what you need.

 This is where many (myself included) tend to trip up.
 We take on too much, too soon, and get overwhelmed, making the switch to plastic-free seem complicated and unsustainable.
 But remember that you’ve had your whole life to get used to buying plastic, and it may take some time to re-train your brain to avoid it.
 By slowly phasing plastic out of your life instead of expecting to be plastic-free overnight, you’ll greatly increase your chances of sticking to these changes.